List of automobiles notable for negative reception: Vauxhall HC Viva "Firenza" (Canada) (1971–73)

 In the 1960s, General Motors Canada began importing compact Vauxhall models from the United Kingdom to compete with popular imported compacts like the Volkswagen Beetle and Toyota Corolla.
 The Vauxhall HC Viva was renamed the "Firenza" in the Canadian market in response to the previous generation's quality problems, and to hide its British origins.
 The Firenza was plagued with quality problems, compounded by a lack of spare parts due to the frequent UK labor strikes at the time.
 Common Firenza problems included brake failure and engine fires.
 In 1972, angry Firenza owners formed the "Dissatisfied Firenza Owners Association" and engaged in public demonstrations to publicize the car's quality problems and demand compensation from General Motors for repair costs and depreciation.
 The car had become so toxic on the used car market that one-year-old models with low mileage were worth less than a quarter of their MSRP and dealerships refused to take them as trade-ins.
-Multiple Firenzas caught fire during a protest outside of the Canadian House of Commons.
+Two Firenzas caught fire during a 32-car protest outside of the Canadian House of Commons.

 The protests, combined with reports of a 19-year-old woman dying in an accident caused by her Firenza's steering failing, prompted intervention by the Canadian government.
 GM denied the problems and attempted to protect the Firenza's reputation through deceptive marketing before withdrawing it from the Canadian market in early 1973.
 The Disaffected Firenza Owners Association attempted to sue General Motors, but Canada lacked laws establishing class-action lawsuits at the time, prompting Prime Minister Pierre Trudeau to oversee their creation.
 The failure of the Firenza hurt Vauxhall, which considered Canada an important export market.
 Curbside Classic argues that the Firenza debacle, combined with the HC Viva's poor reception in the rest of the world, is responsible for Vauxhall no longer being an autonomous company.
 It was the last vehicle Vauxhall developed in-house before selling a line-up of slightly modified Opels.
 In a 2018 retrospective, Autofocus.ca described the Firenza as "the worst car Canada ever saw" and claimed that its obscurity outside of Canada is the only thing preventing it from being considered one of the all-time worst cars alongside the likes of the Gremlin and Pinto while describing it as Canada's equivalent of Ralph Nader and the Chevrolet Corvair.